Beetles Help Maintain A Healthy Ecosystem

 Prevention and exclusion are some of the most effective measures that pest control professionals use against beetles.
 Knowing what species of beetles is impacting your home is also critical, as different species have varied behaviors, diets, and breeding patterns.
 Wood boring beetles, for example, require a much more elaborate removal method which may include controlling wood moisture, using surface covers, freezing, and employing insecticide treatments.
 Bark beetles can be equally challenging pests to get rid of.
 This particular species lays its eggs beneath the bark of trees, whereupon the young beetles bore into the wood of the tree, ultimately weakening and potentially killing it.

-Cantu Pest Control is proud to be the first company in Texas to offer a Green Shield Certified Service.
-Our Texas beetle control experts are excited to offer Green Shield Certified pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service.
+Our Texas beetle control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.

-If beetles have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced beetle removal experts.
+If beetles or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced beetle removal experts.